UBC-MDS/DSCI-532_2024_13_Juno/reports/m2-reflection.md

 ## What We Have Not Implemented Yet:

 One notable missing chart is the geospatial static map showing the percentage of women in top positions in each province.
-Given the short timeframe for submission, for this milestone, we decided to focus on producing a minimum viable product to the best of our ability with the simpler charts as we explored putting a dashboard together for the first time.
+Given the short timeframe for the submission of this milestone and our inexperience with dashboards, we decided to focus on producing a minimum viable product to the best of our ability with the simpler charts for now.
 We aim to implement this in future milestones.

 ## Strengths